marbiru/meep/README.md

 ### meep meep meep meep: License

 This project is open-source under an MIT license.
 It might be a fun first coding project to introduce newbies to coding since there's not much to it.

+Coding concepts used: buttons, document.getElementById, arrays, functions, count words in string, if/else, randomisation.